JuliaPy/PythonCall.jl/docs/src/getting-started.md

 This step is only required if you wish to call Julia from Python.

-Currently the Python package is shipped with the source of the Julia package, and must be pip-installed manually.
+Currently the Python package `julia` is shipped with the source of the Julia package, and must be pip-installed manually.
 The following should work in most shells (including PowerShell):

 ```bash